wslyvh/AmsterdamBlockchainWeek/events/tezos/README.md

 # The address to link to a Google map.
 Please test the address on Google Maps.
 # Example: Skalitzer Strasse 85-86, 10997 Berlin, Germany
-address: 24 Rue Saint-Victor, 75005 Paris
+address: 24, rue Saint-Victor, 75005 Paris

 # The category of the event.
 Valid options:
 # - conference